-When we started Locomotive in 2006, we had no idea we would have to one day manage more than twenty employees.
-Being 3 was easy.
+When we started Locomotive, we had no idea we would have to one day manage more than twenty employees.
+Being only a few people was somewhat easy.
 We knew each other and we were already friends.
-When we disagreed, we would fix it over a drink.
-But when your company grows, how do you make the newbies comfortable?
-How do you create a good atmosphere so that people don’t walk out after two months and give you a bad reputation?
+When we disagreed, we would fix it over a drink or two.

 We simply remained true to ourselves—lucky for us, we were decent human beings—and we tried to infuse our personalities into our management style.
 That's how we built the best team in town (based on our internal survey).

 We have never defined ourselves only by the work we do and that’s important in our relationship with our employees.
 If we were able to build such a closely-knit team, it’s because individuals who didn’t know each other became friends.
 We like to highlight the peculiarities of each one, and these articles illustrate that.
 The work is nonetheless important.
 So as much as we can, we chose our clients or stimulating projects, in order to have fun while working hard.

 We try hard to limit overtime.
 The nature of our industry doesn’t allow us to completely eliminate it, but there are workarounds.
 During the summer, we instituted Locomotive Fridays, which allow us to move around, to be inspired, to revitalize for a day.
 Does your boss give you 5 Fridays off in the summer?
 Maybe not.